 Digestion Q&A by Dr. Marks

-Is it necessary to conduct a culture of feces or vomit in order to determine that a patient suffers from food poisoning?
+Is it necessary to conduct a culture of feces or vomit in order to determine that a person has food poisoning?

 Medical Author Dr. Jay W. Marks

 Food poisoning is a general term that refers to gastrointestinal illnesses (usually diarrhea and/or vomiting) caused by food that is contaminated with bacteria, parasites, viruses, or toxic substances.
 The actual cause of most individual episodes of food poisoning, however, never is pursued (for example, a culture is not done) since most episodes are mild or moderate in severity and are over in a few hours to a few days.
 In fact, the diagnosis of food poisoning usually is made only presumptively, based on the patient's symptoms and the circumstances.
 Even in outbreaks of suspected food poisoning that involve many people, when careful studies are done, a specific cause is found no more than half of the time.

 Bacteria are the cause of most outbreaks of food poisoning for which a specific cause is found.
 Bacteria cause food poisoning in four ways.
 After reaching the intestines, they may multiply and produce toxic substances that enter the intestine and cause diarrhea and/or vomiting without damaging the intestine itself.
 The bacteria also may multiply within the intestines and produce toxic substances that damage the lining of the intestine or they may invade and damage the intestine directly.
 Finally, some bacteria produce toxic substances that cause diarrhea and/or vomiting in the food before it is eaten.
 These bacteria do not need to multiply within the intestines, and the toxic substances they produce do not damage the intestine.